Continuing Education Activity

-For those presenting primarily with chest pain or dyspnea, initial acquisition of a 12-lead ECG is a rapid and cheap means to evaluate for underlying ischemia, dysrhythmias, or structural disease that may be confounding the diagnostic picture.
+For those presenting primarily with chest pain or dyspnea, initial acquisition of a 12-lead electrocardiogram (ECG) is a rapid and inexpensive means to evaluate for underlying ischemia, dysrhythmias, or structural disease that may be confounding the diagnostic picture.
 The typical ECG in infectious endocarditis appears normal.
 ST-elevation can be seen in infectious endocarditis but should be considered a marker of myocardial infarction and handled consistent with ST-segment myocardial infarction even in previously diagnosed cases of infectious endocarditis.
 A two-view chest X-ray can reveal evidence of pulmonary abscesses, infiltrates, or pleural effusions.
 In the case of severe left-sided valvular insufficiency, frank cardiopulmonary edema, cardiomegaly, or cephalization of pulmonary vasculature may be appreciated.
-Investigating possible pulmonary parenchymal disease, empyema, or arterial embolization may require more advanced chest imaging such as a contrasted CT scan or CT angiogram.
+Investigating possible pulmonary parenchymal disease, empyema, or arterial embolization may require more advanced chest imaging such as a contrasted computed tomography (CT) scan or CT angiogram.
 For patients with presentations concerning for myocardial ischemia or myocarditis, cardiac biomarkers remain critical for elucidating underlying infarction.

 In the acute setting, a broad laboratory workup is often indicated, given the nonspecific presenting symptomatology.
 A complete blood count often demonstrates a leukocytosis that points towards an underlying infectious process.
 Cases with more subacute-chronic presentations may have normocytic anemia consistent with anemia of chronic disease.
 Although nonspecific, inflammatory markers such as the erythrocyte sedimentation rate (ESR) and c-reactive protein (CRP) are elevated in around 60% of cases.
 A chemistry panel should be obtained to identify electrolyte derangements requiring correction during the initial resuscitation.

 Following exclusion of more immediately life-threatening etiologies, diagnosis of infectious endocarditis anchors on both microbiologic and echocardiograph evidence of infection.
 Diagnosis has long been predicated on the Modified Duke Criteria.
 Divided into major and minor criteria, diagnosis requires satisfaction of either two major criteria, one major and three minor criteria, or five minor criteria.
 The first major criterion involves confirmation of bacteremia.
-More specifically, the Modified Duke Criteria requires two separate blood cultures positive for typical pathogens such as Viridans group strep, Strep gallolyticus, HACEK organisms, S. aureus, or community-acquired enterococci in the absence of a primary focus.
+More specifically, the Modified Duke Criteria requires two separate blood cultures positive for typical pathogens such as viridans group strep, S. gallolyticus, HACEK organisms, S. aureus, or community-acquired enterococci in the absence of a primary focus.
 If other culprit pathogens are suspected, blood cultures must remain persistently positive as defined by either two positive cultures drawn more than 12 hours apart or positive results of all three or majority of 4 or more separate cultures (with first and last samples drawn one hour apart).
 Additionally, a recent update by the American Heart Association (AHA) allows satisfaction of this criterion with single positive blood culture for Coxiella burnetii or an anti-phase 1 IgG antibody titer greater than or equal to 1:800.

 The second major criterion involves sonographic evidence of endocardial involvement.
-Echocardiogram must demonstrate a vacillating intra-cardiac mass fixed to a valve, supporting structure, or implanted material.
-Initial evaluation with a transthoracic echocardiogram (TTE) is common; however, the American Heart Association (AHA) recommends obtaining a more sensitive and specific transesophageal echocardiogram if suspicion for infectious endocarditis remains high despite a negative TTE (Class I, Level of Evidence B).
+An echocardiogram must demonstrate a vacillating intra-cardiac mass fixed to a valve, supporting structure, or implanted material.
+Initial evaluation with a transthoracic echocardiogram (TTE) is common; however, the American Heart Association (AHA) recommends obtaining a more sensitive and specific transesophageal echocardiogram (TEE) if suspicion for infectious endocarditis remains high despite a negative TTE (Class I, Level of Evidence B).
 Circumstances such as comorbid chronic obstructive pulmonary disease, previous thoracic surgery, obesity, and prosthetic valve involvement may hamper visualization via the transthoracic approach and should prompt more expeditious attainment of a TEE.

 Treatment / Management